andrea-vandin/ERODE/README.md

 Prepartinioning with respect to the initial concentrations of the species... completed.
 From 18 species to 3 blocks.
 Time necessary: 0.004 (s)

 BDE partitioning ./BNGNetworks/M7.net ...
 (Total SMT init time: 0.094, total SMT check time: 0.04400000000000001 (s) ) completed.
 From 18 species to 12 blocks.
 Time necessary: 0.203 (s).

+Writing the partition in file ./BDEofM7.txt ... completed
 ```

 Where the file BDEofM7.txt will contain the following partition of the species of M7: